 Artist Statement

-Regardless of intention, art is forged by the artist in the furnace of personal experience and human history.
+Art is forged by the artist in the furnace of personal experience and human history.
 Fabricated in the present with an eye to the past, the artwork projects itself into the future.
 In this manner, art provides the viewer with an opportunity to take part in a discourse outside of time and space and brings to bear not only the experience and knowledge of the artist but that of the viewer as well.
 Thoughts, feelings, experiences, recollections of the artist and the viewer intermingle, coalesce and tangle with one another.
 In such a process the viewer discovers something they already knew but were unaware of, or perhaps simply something completely new and novel.
 Regardless, the end effect is that the artwork has altered the viewers perception of the world or perhaps even raised their consciousness.

 Joshua Hoskins, Berlin, 2022